- Our Team

 If the colorectal cancer has spread to other parts of the body, such as the liver or lungs, small tumors may be removed using ablation techniques.

-• Ethanol ablation injects concentrated alcohol directly into the tumor through a needle i1njected into the skin and guided by ultrasound or CT scans.
+- Ethanol ablation injects concentrated alcohol directly into the tumor through a needle injected into the skin and guided by ultrasound or CT scans.

 Chemotherapy